 In many respects, you can boil down cash flow management to accelerating accounts receivable and delaying accounts payable (see #5).
 You want to optimize cash flow by getting paid as fast as possible and delaying payments as much as possible.
 Obviously, other businesses are trying to do the same, which makes us all hypocrites, as we all end up treating our vendors the way we hope our clients won’t treat us.
 But let’s put that aside for a moment.

 How do you accelerate getting paid by your clients?
 By being proactive, that’s how.
 Provide fast and accurate invoicing to ensure your clients are aware of outstanding payments as soon as possible.
 The accounts payable department on their end will need to authorize the payment.
 Prompt invoicing ensures they are notified about the invoice right away and can immediately start working on repaying it.
-Nowadays, there are a lot of electronic invoice and payment systems that can alert your client of the amount owing, when payment is due and even process the payment.
+Nowadays, there are a lot of electronic invoice and payment systems that can alert your client of the amount owing, when payment is due and even process the payment but one of the best ones is the AP automation system.
 When offering credit, you should provide clear net terms in writing for everyone to understand.
 The terms and conditions by which you offer credit are critical to effective accounts receivable.
 They define the tools you have regarding late payment penalties or chasing missed payments.

 You can also take advantage of early payment incentives to get money through the door quicker.
 Sometimes the downside of discounts and smaller profit margins are outweighed by the peace of mind that comes with faster payment.

 5. Delay accounts payable

 Late payment penalties will cap the maximum delay you can achieve.
 But there are strategies you can employ to maximize the time you have for accounts payable.
 These include: